ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/keyword-queries-and-search-conditions.md

 |OtherAddress|The value for the **Other** address property.|
 |Surname|The name in the **Last** name property.|
 |Title|The title in the **Job title** property.|

-<br/> **Note:** When searching email, site and contact properties, it is not possible to search for items in which the field is empty.
-For example, subject:”” will return zero results instead of returning items with an empty subject.

 ## Searchable sensitive data types